 Radiation therapy affects the hair in the treated area.
 Therefore, a person undergoing radiation therapy to the head and neck region may experience total or partial hair loss.

-The American Cancer Society explain that hair loss due to chemotherapy occurs because the drugs that kill the cancer cells also damage the hair follicles.
+The American Cancer Society explains that hair loss due to chemotherapy occurs because the drugs that kill the cancer cells also damage the hair follicles.
 In some cases, the hair only thins, but in other instances, hair loss is extensive and can result in baldness.

 The decision to wear a wig is a very personal choice.
 A person may choose to wear a wig for practical reasons, such as to feel warmer.
 For others, hair loss could cause a wide variety of emotions, and wearing a wig may help ease the treatment’s effects on an individual’s mental health and well-being.